graphaware/neo4j-reco/README.md

 how the recommendation relevance is computed and, perhaps more importantly, measure how users react to recommendations produced by different relevance-computing configurations.

-Finally, let's address the speed issue, which is of a technical nature.
+Finally, let's address the issue of speed, which is of a technical nature.
 When serving real-time recommendations, users shouldn't need to wait for more than, let's say, a couple hundred milliseconds.
 With Neo4j, we will be able to build many different recommendation queries that take milliseconds to execute.
 However, there are situations (large graphs with some very dense nodes) where we will need to take extra care in order not to slow the recommendation process down.
 Finally,